The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 The flow performs a complete synthesis, floorplanning, placement and routing of your designs.
 Currently it supports sky130 PDK but adding custom PDKs is fairly simple.

-The tool encapsulates the underlying tools to allow users to configure them all in one place: ``config.tcl``.
+The tool encapsulates the underlying tools to allow users to configure them all in one place: ``config.json/tcl``.
 This file contains assignments to the variables that flow uses.

 The rest of the tutorial assumes `OpenLane installation <installation.html>`_ has been complete.